 In fact, out of all the IT job listings out there, CompTIA A+ appears the most in ads for field service technicians, field techs or field engineers.
 Earning your CompTIA A+ certification demonstrates your baseline knowledge of hardware, software, infrastructure and networking.
 Read more about how to get an IT certification.

 But technical skills are not the only requirement for this role.
-Soft skills play a big part as well.
+Professional skills play a big part as well.

 Here are a few of the most important soft skills that a field service technician must have: